Simple Dog Tips

 Winter Activities for Dogs

 - Basic Walks – Dogs enjoy getting out of the house for their walks.
 Continue taking them on walks around Denver.
 My favorite time to walk dogs is right after a snowstorm.

 - Dog Training – Now is an excellent time to brush up on your positive reinforcement dog training in the house.
 Add a nightly session and keep it fun and short.

 - Retrieving – Find a space in Denver without ice and choose the best weather of the day.
 Avoid playing retrieve when icy conditions exist.

-- Snow Sports – Cross country skiing and snowshoeing are the ultimate winter conditioning activities for athletic dogs in the Denver area and will keep your dog in top shape.
-Make sure to bring along dog treats to aid in their recovery during and after heavy exercise.
+- Snow Sports – Cross-country skiing and snowshoeing are the ultimate winter conditioning activities for athletic dogs in the Denver area and keep your dog in top shape.
+Make sure to bring dog treats to aid their recovery during and after heavy exercise.

-- Exposure – Please protect from the elements when below freezing conditions exist.
+- Exposure – Please protect your dog from the elements when below-freezing conditions exist.
 Most dogs are incapable of withstanding freezing temperatures for long periods.

 - Pack Fresh Water – Keep your pup from eating the snow and getting sick.